josantonius/php-cookie/README.md

  * secure:   If cookie will only be available through the HTTPS protocol.
  *
  * These settings will be used to create and delete cookies.
+ *
+ * @throws CookieException if $sameSite value is wrong.
+ *
+ * @see https://www.php.net/manual/en/datetime.formats.php for date formats.
+ * @see https://www.php.net/manual/en/function.setcookie.php for more information.
  */

 $cookie = new Cookie(